frsong/tf-examples/README.md

 # TensorFlow examples

 It seemed to me while learning TensorFlow that much of the code found online is more complicated than necessary, in particular hiding the shared structure underlying the training of many deep learning models.
-I tried to clean up and simplify as much as possible, while introducing a few "advanced" features when convenient.
+I tried to make the code as easy to read as possible, and only use "advanced" features in a few places when it seemed appropriate.

 # Requirements